Dara Ó Briain: Television career

 Ó Briain has also been an extensive newspaper columnist, with pieces published in many national papers in both the UK and Ireland, from The Sunday Times to The Daily Telegraph.
 On 9 August 2006 he hosted the first edition of his chat show Turn Back Time, which only ran for one series.

+He is a relatively frequent panellist on QI and wrote about Ireland in the QI series E annual.
+He also occasionally appears on Just a Minute on BBC Radio 4.